 St. Petersburg’s subway is not very hard to use, though you have to keep in mind some moments.
 That’s the fastest way to get from A to B throughout the city, and many stations are true pieces of art.
-Fare is 36-45 rubles.
+Fare is 35-55 rubles depending on a means of payment.

 Lines And Travel Time